 - Percent of students who complete Adult Basic Education and progress into employment or college education.

 In a pilot data submission, Portland Community College reported data to the VFA in 2016.
-In 2017, all 17 Oregon’s community colleges will participate in the VFA, with the Higher Education Coordinating Commission (HECC) reporting data on behalf of the colleges.
+Since 2017, all 17 Oregon’s community colleges have been participating in the VFA, with the Higher Education Coordinating Commission (HECC) reporting data on behalf of the colleges.